Rexluu/PAMSI/README.md

 # PAMSI
-Simple programs or algorithm from my studies
+Simple programs or algorithm from my studies.
+Subject: PAMSI